dbeleon/encembed/Readme.md

 Encrypt embedded resource in compiled binary using [age](https://github.com/FiloSottile/age).
 Meant for usage with `go generate`.

 This tool will generate a go source file that embeds an encrypted version of the file that is specified, and provides a function to access the plaintext content of that file.
-Options allow for arbitrary naming of the function, encrypted file, and optionally the ability to not include the password in the file.
+Options allow for arbitrary naming of the function, encrypted file, scramble key and optionally the ability to not include the password in the file.

 ```
   -decvarname string